 Castillo completed 22 of 42 pass attempts for 224 yards.
 It marked the third time this season the Lobos had had opposing quarterbacks attempt over 40 passes - Lufkin for 53 and Marshall 42.

 In between, Dodson finished off a 2-play, 54-yard drive on a one-yard run with 9:28 to play.
-Davis' run of 53 yards set put eh scoring drive that took only 19 seconds.
+Davis' run of 53 yards set up the scoring drive that took only 19 seconds.

 Backup tailback Amond Hutchings closed out the scoring on a 9-yard run with 33 seconds showing.
 Longview used up most of the remaining 5:38 in a 48-yard, 10-play drive.